 But it’s true.
 If I am asked “what is your ethnicity,” my first thought is my Polish and Ukrainian ancestry.
 If I am asked “what is your identity,” I think first of redemption.
 I think a good deal about being a teacher, a husband, a father, and so on.
 But I don’t think about being white unless someone else makes an issue of it.

 Here is another example.
 Silicon Valley executives have an eye on profit.
 You would think this would be all you need to know to predict how they will see their group interests.
 But it isn’t.
 Some resist government regulation of the internet; others, surprisingly, want more.
 Apparently the former view themselves as entrepreneurs whose profits depend mostly on competition, while the latter view themselves as firm managers whose profits depend mostly on state policy.
 There is no way to forecast ahead of time with which group a given executive will identify, and which arrangement he will prefer.

-This is why even though the last few posts have had so little in common with a deterministic class analysis.
-For example, I have not predicted how intellectuals will think of their interests; I have only taken note of how they think of their interests, and tried to connect this observation with others.
+This is why even though I sometimes discuss how academics view their class interests, I have never presented a deterministic class analysis a la Marx.
+For example, I have not predicted how intellectuals will think of their interests; I have only taken note of how they do tend to view them, and tried to connect this observation with others.